Brritany/MLstatkit/README.md

 ## References

 ### Delong's Test
-The implementation of `Delong_test` in MLStats is based on the following publication:
+The implementation of `Delong_test` in MLstatkit is based on the following publication:
 - Xu Sun and Weichao Xu, "Fast implementation of DeLong’s algorithm for comparing the areas under correlated receiver operating characteristic curves," in *IEEE Signal Processing Letters*, vol. 21, no. 11, pp. 1389-1393, 2014, IEEE.

 ### Bootstrapping